electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 ### UI & MMI

 Audi has confirmed that the Audi Q6 e-tron will be the first car with the new generation MMI.

-It will be based around [Android Automotive](https://source.android.com/devices/automotive/start/what_automotive)
+For the new system Audi will use [Android Automotive](https://source.android.com/devices/automotive/start/what_automotive).

 ## Transport capacity